We are thrilled to be producing & speaking at Neil Patel’s Marketing Evolution Summit.

 Thank you for attending [Event Name] last week!
 It was a pleasure meeting you and having you join us for this special event.

-We hope you found the keynote and sessions valuable.
 Please let us know if there is any way we can share more information or provide extra resources related to any of the topics covered.
 We’re here to help however we can.

 Thanks again for coming.
 Please stay in touch, and let me know if you have any other questions!